-In 2013, 2015, 2019, and 2020, departments were asked to develop contingency plans to guide decision-making in the event of a federal shutdown.
-As we move further into our state fiscal year, and federal authorizations in place continue to be drawn upon, it is crucial that grant obligations are monitored continually to assure grant programs meet requirements but do not rely on any Commonwealth resources without specific legislative authorization.
+In 2013, 2015, 2019, 2020, and 2021, departments were asked to develop contingency plans to guide decision-making in the event of a federal shutdown.
+As we move further into the state fiscal year, and federal authorizations in place continue to be drawn upon, it is crucial that grant obligations are monitored continually to assure grant programs meet requirements but do not rely on any Commonwealth resources without specific legislative authorization.